genesiscommunitysuccess/docs/docs/03_server/04_event-handler/03_advanced.md

     }

     reject {
-        true
+      rightSummaryCache.userHasRight(userName, "REJECT_PENDING_APPROVAL")
     }
 }
 ```

-You can replace the "true" return value with Kotlin code in each of the relevant blocks, or not define them at all, as they will return "true" by default.
+You can replace the "true" return values with Kotlin code in each of the relevant blocks, or not define them at all, as they will return "true" by default.

 The platform makes the following objects accessible to the `insert` block: